top of page

 email icon

 Damon Andreasen (aka Mr. A) was born and raised in southeast Idaho.
-He started teaching his junior year of high school when he and his brother opened their own karate studio.
+He started teaching during his junior year of high school when he and his brother opened their own karate studio.

 email icon